Service + Area

 • Tri-Peak keeps Granby work tied to milestone-driven sequencing by confirming access, staging, and the first downstream dependency before the next release, delivery, or crew mobilization.

-• Granby, MO planning for barndominiums is coordinated against Newton County routing, nearby coverage in Neosho, Seneca, Diamond, and Stark City, and current site readiness so the next release supports the sequence-critical handoff rather than a generic dispatch pattern.
+• Granby, MO barndominiums planning accounts for Newton County access, nearby work in Neosho, Seneca, Diamond, and Stark City, and the site readiness details that control the next handoff.

 Granby Market Planning Notes